SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

      If you have no clue what I am talking about, you might want to take a look at multiprocessing_ in python to learn more about locks, queues and thread safety and so forth.

+* `clean_up_runs`

+    In case of single core processing, whether all results under `results.runs.run_XXXXXXXX` and `derived_parameters.runs.run_XXXXXXXX` should be removed after the completion of the run.
+Note in case of multiprocessing this happens anyway since the single run container will be destroyed after finishing of the process.

+    Moreover, if set to `True` after post-processing it is checked if there is still data under `results.runs` and `derived_parameters.runs` and this data is removed if the trajectory is expanded.

 * `immediate_postproc`